tttocklll/watermark_kit/README.md

 # watermark_kit

 Lightweight image watermarking plugin for Flutter (iOS only).
-Composes a watermark image over a base image entirely in memory and returns encoded bytes.
+Composes an image or text watermark over a base image entirely in memory and returns encoded bytes.
 Built on Core Image with a Metal-backed context under the hood; no FFmpeg dependency.

 ## Platform Support